baeyun/pregx/README.md

 <h1 align="center">PregX</h1>

 <p align="center">
-	<strong>Powerful yet light-weight, library of 35 popular &amp; commonly used regexp patterns for JavaScript.</strong>
+	<strong>Largest library of popular &amp; commonly used RegExp patterns for JavaScript.</strong>
 	<br>
 	<small>Only ~92kb, no external dependencies &amp; supports all major browsers</small>
 </p>

+This package currently consists of 35 common RegExp patterns.
+We hoping to be the largest collection of this sort with the contribution of all who find it useful.
+Highlights:

 > - Built-up with a ***Functional Programming Paradigm*** in mind
 > - **Easy** to use and get started with